Plume Latraverse

 Plume Latraverse (born Michel Latraverse 11 May 1946) is a prolific singer, musician, songwriter and author from Quebec.
 At the end of the 1960s he formed a band named La Sainte Trinité with Pierrot le fou (Pierre Léger) and Pierre Landry.
-Then he formed a duo with Steve Faulkner (1972-1975).
+Then he formed a duo with Steve Faulkner (1972–1975).
 They performed for the last time at the Chant'Août in Quebec City.
 In 1976, Plume started a solo career and became one of the most influential names in Quebec counterculture.
-During a European tour (1979-1980) he staged a show during Le Printemps de Bourges and won the Prime Minister of France's Prize (Prix international de la jeune chanson) and the Pop-Rock prize for the best songwriter from Quebec.
+During a European tour (1979–1980) he staged a show during Le Printemps de Bourges and won the Prime Minister of France's Prize (Prix international de la jeune chanson) and the Pop-Rock prize for the best songwriter from Quebec.
 In 1982 he worked with Offenbach and produced the album À fond d'train.
-After his filmed biography, Ô rage électrique, Plume presented his show Show d'à diable in 1984, after which he brought his singing career to a close.
-He then focused on painting and writing.
-He published many of his songs, texts and a storybook.
+After his filmed biography, Ô rage électrique, Plume presented a farewell of sorts named Show d'à diable in 1984, after which he brought his singing career to a halt, focusing on painting and writing, before reappearing in 1990.
+He published many of his songs, texts and storybooks.

 In 1980 the Montreal Gazette described him as "the French Frank Zappa".